 Guidance for use is provided in the Standards & Procedures for Printing of the Sustainable Eel Standard Eco-label.

 Reports or allegations of operators transgressing the standard or the conditions of use will be investigated by the SEG Standard Panel.
 This may lead to temporary suspension or full withdrawal of the certificate.
 The procedure is described in the SEG Standard.

 Review and improvement

 The SEG Standard is reviewed regularly to keep it up to date with changes in the law, and in response to feedback from users.
 Following the latest stakeholder review and a learning and improvement review, a new version (Version 5) of the Standard was launched in June 2013 at the London Eel Conference.
 Download the Sustainable Eel Standard in English or Français.
-A major review is planned for 2017.
-This will also make it compatible with ISEAL principles.

 The activities and procedures for developing and reviewing the SEG Standard are described in summary in the SEG Standard Development, and in more detail in the Sustainable Eel Group Standard Development Procedure.